 Our continued success may be dependent both on the success of our strategic initiative to increase substantially our custom product business and develop significant market share on a profitable basis and on new product development.
-Our total sales of custom products including custom I.V. products and custom critical care products reached \$12.0 million in the first quarter of 2006, an increase of 75% over the same quarter in 2005; however, only 28% of this increase was in custom I.V. products.
-Sales of custom I.V. products increased by 22% in 2005 over 2004, 15% in 2004 over 2003 and 50% in 2003 over 2002.
+Our total sales of custom products including custom I.V. products and custom critical care products, reached \$39.7 million in the nine months ended September 30, 2006, an increase of 31% over the same period in 2005; 56% of this increase was in custom I.V. products.
+Sales of custom I.V. products increased by 27% in the nine months ended September 30, 2005 as compared with the same period in 2004, 22% in 2005 over 2004,

+15% in 2004 over 2003 and 50% in 2003 over 2002.
 The success of our custom product sales program will require a larger increase in sales in the future than was achieved in 2005 and 2004 and there is no assurance that such an increase will be achieved or sustained.
 Although we are seeking to continue to develop a variety of new products, there is no assurance that any new products will be commercially successful or that we will be able to recover the costs of developing, testing, producing and marketing such products.
 Certain healthcare product manufacturers, with financial and distribution resources substantially greater than ours, have developed and are marketing products intended to fulfill the same functions as our products.